robcarver17/pysystemtrade/docs/backtesting.md

 The backtest looks for its configuration information in the following places:

 1. Elements in the configuration object
-2. If not found, in: the private yaml config if it exists here `/private/private_config.yaml`
+2. If not found, in: the private YAML config if it exists here `/private/private_config.yaml`
 3. If not found, in: Project defaults

-Configuration objects can be loaded from [yaml](https://pyyaml.org/) files, or created with a dictionary.
+Configuration objects can be loaded from [YAML](https://pyyaml.org/) files, or created with a dictionary.
 This suggests that you can modify the systems behaviour in any of the following ways:

-1. Change or create a configuration yaml file, read it in, and create a new system
+1. Change or create a configuration YAML file, read it in, and create a new system
 2. Change a configuration object in memory, and create a new system with it.
 3. Change a configuration object within an existing system (advanced)
-4. Create a private config yaml `/private/private_config.yaml` (this useful if you want to make a global change that affects all your backtest)
+4. Create a private config YAML `/private/private_config.yaml` (this useful if you want to make a global change that affects all your backtest)
 5. Change the project defaults (definitely not recommended)

 For a list of all possible configuration options, see [this table](#configuration-options).

-If you use options 2 or 3, you can [save the config](#saving-configurations) to a yaml file.
+If you use options 2 or 3, you can [save the config](#saving-configurations) to a YAML file.

 ### Option 1: Change the configuration file

-Configurations in this project are stored in [yaml](https://pyyaml.org) files.
-Don't worry if you're not familiar with yaml; it's just a nice way of creating nested dicts, lists and other python objects in plain text.
+Configurations in this project are stored in [YAML](https://pyyaml.org) files.
+Don't worry if you're not familiar with YAML; it's just a nice way of creating nested dicts, lists and other python objects in plain text.
 Just be aware that indentations are important, just in like python, to create nesting.

 You can make a new config file by copying this [one](/systems/provided/futures_chapter15/futuresconfig.yaml), and modifying it.
 Best practice is to save this as `pysystemtrade/private/this_system_name/config.yaml` (you'll need to create a couple of directories first).